 If the Crown prosecutor does not want you released on bail, your lawyer can advocate for your release.
 A lawyer can help negotiate the bail conditions for your release, with the goal of helping you avoid overly strict conditions that can be difficult to meet.

 We have offices in Edmonton and Fort McMurray and regularly appear in courthouses across the province.
-Over the years, we have become familiar with the judges, Crown prosecutors, and police at these different locations and have the insights needed to mount the strongest defense against a criminal allegation.
-For more information you cant contact us now.
+Over the years, we have become familiar with the judges, Crown prosecutors, and police at these different locations and have the insights needed to mount the strongest defence against a criminal allegation.
+Contact us today for more information.